 The consolidated financial statements are presented in Hong Kong dollars, which is also the functional currency of the Company.

 The Company is an investment holding company.
-The principal activities of its subsidiaries are set out in note 32.
+The principal activities of its subsidiaries are set out in note 31.

-2. APPLICATION OF NEW AND REVISED HONG KONG FINANCIAL REPORTING STANDARDS first-time adopters
+2. APPLICATION OF NEW AND REVISED HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")